openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 format that allows you to examine the inputs used when the OpenEmbedded build system generates signatures.
-For example, using ``bitbake-dumpsigs`` allows you to examine the ``do_compile`` task's “sigdata” for a C application (e.g. ``bash``).
-Running the command also reveals that the “CC” variable is part of the inputs that are hashed.
+For example, using ``bitbake-dumpsigs`` allows you to examine the ``do_compile`` task's "sigdata" for a C application (e.g. ``bash``).
+Running the command also reveals that the "CC" variable is part of the inputs that are hashed.
 Any changes to this variable would invalidate the stamp and cause the ``do_compile`` task to run.